 The design of property access is established when land is subdivided for commercial or residential development.
-Therefore, all new lot splits and commercial and residential plats will be reviewed to assure that property access is designed in accordance with the access management code.
+Therefore, all new lot splits and commercial and residential plats will be reviewed to assure that property access is designed in accordance with the access management guidelines of this policycode.
 The following standards shall also apply.